 Interested individuals ages 10 and older may apply for an once-in-a-lifetime, one license-year deferral of hunter education training.
-Individuals receiving a deferral may hunt in general seasons through March 31, 2020, but are not eligible to apply for special permit hunts.
-Individuals requesting a deferral may hunt only under the immediate supervision of an experienced hunter.
+Individuals receiving a deferral may hunt in general seasons through March 31, 2021, but are not eligible to apply for special permit hunts.
+Individuals requesting a deferral may hunt only under the immediate supervision of an experienced hunter who has held a Washington hunting license for the prior three years and is over eighteen years of age.
 Approved applicants must pay the \$20 deferral application fee when purchasing their deferral license.
 For detailed information on the deferral requirements, please visit our website at: wdfw.wa.gov/hunting/requirements/education/deferral-program